-We will only set up anesthetic procedures on our established patients.
+Please note that we will only set up anesthetic procedures for established patients only.
 If you are looking to have your pet’s surgery or dental cleaning at our office and you have never been here before, we ask that you walk-in or set up a meet and greet appointment.

 At the meet and greet appointment, Dr. Scott will listen to your pet’s heart and lungs and do a thorough physical exam.
 Depending on your pet’s age or past medical history, she may recommend having a Pre-Anesthetic Blood Panel done before surgery.
 After Dr. Scott has given her approval, we can schedule the surgery and/ or dental cleaning.

 We schedule all of our anesthetic procedures on Monday, Wednesday and Friday.
 Pets should be dropped off between 8:30am and 10:30am on their scheduled surgery date.
 All animals must come fasted from both food and water.
 Dr. Scott recommends taking up food and water between 6:00pm and 7:00pm the night before your scheduled appointment.
 If your animal has not fasted, Dr. Scott will not perform the procedure.